-The New Cadre Allocation Policy aims to fulfil three main goals of the Government of India and the State Governments:
+The New Cadre Allocation Policy aims to fulfill three main goals of the Government of India and the State Governments:

 - Increase national integration